 Help Desk is located in the Palmer A Building, Room 120.
 Hours are Monday - Friday 8 a.m. to 5 p.m.

-The NCF NetID is your user ID at the college.
-Students, faculty, and staff will recieve a NetID following acceptance into the college or prior to the start of employment.
+The NCF NetID is your College user account.
+Students, faculty, and staff will receive a NetID following acceptance into the college or prior to the start of employment.
 Your NetID is identical to the email address you’re assigned, without the @ncf.edu and is used to access a variety of online services offered by the college.

 Services utilizing the NCF NetID include:

 The Office of Information Services maintains the enterprise level networks for New College of Florida.
 To ensure your security, the College’s network utilizes a secure authentication mechanism known as WPA2-Enterprise and 802.1X.
 This security protocol protects your NetID and password.
 In a wireless environment, it also protects your data with network encryption.
 To utilize this secure network, your network connection requires specific settings.
 We can help you get connected to both wired and wireless services, as well as show you how to connect your mobile devices to the NCF network.